 - This is where our extra stuff tends to pile up.
 Start with your donation box/pile.
 Load them up and take them to a donation center!
-Then you can divide everything that is left in to categories (tools, building material, cleaning supplies, etc.) and begin organization.
+Then you can divide everything that is left into categories (tools, building material, cleaning supplies, etc.) and begin organizing.

 Items accepted by most Habitat ReStores: beds, dressers, nightstands, sinks, refrigerators, other appliances, furniture, antiques, rugs, bookcases, bricks, pavers, doors, lumber, windows, paint, tools, light fixtures, building materials, kitchen cabinets, sinks, faucets, etc.